A hands-on guide for developers working with zCaps (Authorization Capabilities).

 headers['capability-invocation'] = `zcap capability="${encodedCapability}",action="GET"`

-Capability-Invocation
+Capability-Invocation HeaderDigest Headerdraft-ietf-httpbis-digest-headers-05

-hash method with base64url encoding, orsha256
+draft spec for detailsSHA-256 hash method with base64url encoding, orsha256)Example base64url encoded Digest header:

 Digest: SHA-256=X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=

-Example Multihash encoded Digest
+Example Multihash encoded Digest header:

 Digest: mh=uEiBfjwT2o6iSqqu922zyc4lEk3c5YNSjJbEF_uRu70ME8Q

-HeaderExample Authorization
+Authorization HeaderExample Authorization header:

 Authorization: Signature keyId="...",algorithm="rsa-sha256",headers="...",created="...",expires="...",signature="..."